sleephee/CS1999-buggy-race-editor/README.md

 * activate the virtual environment
 * run the app
 * kill the app with Ctl-C
-* deactivate the virutal environment
+* deactivate the virtual environment

 This varies a little depending on which platform you are using.